sourabh-pisal/nextcloud-management/README.md

-# setup-nextcloud
+# nextcloud-management
-Repository to setup instance with nextcloud enabled
+Repository to manage nextcloud